IBM/unitxt/docs/docs/data_classification_policy.rst

 Adding `data_classification_policy` for components
 ----------------------------

-In case of unitxt components, the parameter can be added by setting the attribute of a class in the code or by setting an environment variable.
+In case of Unitxt components, the parameter can be added by setting the attribute of a class in the code or by setting an environment variable.

 1. **Setting default data classification policy class attribute**: